 - Offering classic pieces that will last a lifetime

-- Exercising before work and worried about jewelry getting lost or broken being in gym bag
+- Exercising before work and worried about jewelry getting lost or broken being in a gym bag

 - Durable jewelry sets sold in travel cases

 - Silver or gold plated jewelry always tarnishes or the finish rubs off